Height Enhancement Surgery And The Recovery Process

 In the surgery, the bone is actually cut, and adjustable metal rods are placed inside the bone or on the outside of the leg and connected to the bone with metal pins.
 Each day, the patient adjusts the rods very slightly.
 The tension causes the bone to separate a tiny amount, and the body builds new bone, muscle, and nerve tissue in the gap.

 The surgery is usually performed in a hospital.
 Many orthopedic surgeons prefer to use internal adjustable devices as they have a lower risk of infection and are much more tolerable.
 The procedure takes place while the patient is anesthetized.

 The physical therapist will develop an exercise program best suited for each patient.
-Moderate walking is also encouraged, and after two to four months (depending on how the healing progresses) the patient may be encouraged to engage in light sport activities.
-Patients who are highly motivated and carefully follow the instructions of the orthopedic specialist and physical therapy typically heal faster and have better results.
+Moderate walking is also encouraged, and after two to four months (depending on how the healing progresses), the patient may be encouraged to engage in light sports activities.
+Patients who are highly motivated and carefully follow the instructions of the orthopedic specialist and physical therapist typically heal faster and have better results.

 Being shorter than average need not be a life sentence.
 Height enhancement surgery may help you gain as much as six inches in height.
 If you feel you would benefit from this procedure and have always wanted to be taller, contact a qualified orthopedic specialist to see if height enhancement surgery is right for you.